5-year-old still in critical condition after car crash involving Kansas City Chiefs assistant coach - KTVZ

 In a statement, the Kansas City Chiefs said, “The organization has been made aware of a multi-vehicle accident involving Outside Linebackers Coach, Britt Reid.
 We are in the process of gathering information, and we will have no further comment at this time.
 Our thoughts and prayers are with everyone involved.”

+Chiefs head coach Andy Reid spoke about the accident Sunday, saying his “heart goes out to all those who were involved in the accident.”

+“In particular, the family with the little girl who is fighting for her life,” Andy Reid said.
+“It’s a tough situation.
+I can’t comment on it any more than what I am here so … Just from a human standpoint, my heart bleeds for everybody involved in that.”

-The Chiefs are scheduled to play the Tampa Bay Buccaneers in Super Bowl LV on Sunday in Tampa, Florida.
-But Reid, the team’s outside linebackers coach, will miss the game, according to a pool report Saturday.
+The Chiefs lost Super Bowl LV 31-9 Sunday night against the Tampa Bay Buccaneers in Tampa, Florida.
+Britt Reid, the team’s outside linebackers coach, missed the game, according to a pool report Saturday.

-The report added the team stands by its earlier statement about gathering information and said the team had no further comment.

 Comments